dhiraj1site/bmo-assessment-task/README.md

 https://www.bmo.binebox.com
 ```

-Note: Author Endpoint is providing a CORS error, so I am pointing to Author URL page instead.
-Please refer to Answers-to-technical-questions.md
 - Please refer to Answers-to-technical-questions.md

 - Note: Author Endpoint is providing a CORS error, so I am pointing to Author URL page instead.